errandom/QMT/PRD.md

 # Planning Guide

-A comprehensive sports facility management system for tracking teams, sites, fields, schedules, and requests across tackle and flag football operations, with role-based access control for administrators and management staff.
+A modern, glossy facility management system for the Zurich Renegades Football club, managing both tackle and flag football operations with a sleek navy blue aesthetic reflecting the city of Zurich.

 **Experience Qualities**:
-1. **Efficient** - Quick access to schedules and facility requests with minimal clicks
+1. **Modern & Glossy** - Contemporary design with smooth shapes, subtle gradients, and premium feel
-2. **Organized** - Clear separation between public dashboard and management operations
+2. **Intuitive** - Clear visual hierarchy with sport-specific iconography and easy navigation
-3. **Professional** - Clean, modern interface that inspires confidence in facility operations
+3. **Professional** - Polished interface that reflects the quality of Zurich Renegades organization

 **Complexity Level**: Light Application (multiple features with basic state)
-  - Multiple interconnected data views (teams, sites, fields, schedules, requests, users)
-  - Role-based authentication with two permission levels
-  - CRUD operations across multiple entity types
+  - Dashboard with sport type toggle and team filtering
-  - Public dashboard with filtering capabilities
+  - Public event schedule with zero-state handling
+  - Authentication with user state display
+  - Facility and equipment request forms
+  - Management console for administrators

 ## Essential Features